wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 Troubleshooting
 ----------------

-* In case of Python command not working during step 4, create a symbolic link to solve the issue.
+* Python command not working during step 4.

+This can be solved by creating a symbolic link.

     .. code-block:: console